|Las Descargues||Self Catering||Saturday||5||11||3||Small bed and travelcot|

 The driveway leads into an area where there is plenty of parking

 It is mainly used by our own family and has all the basic equipment for a holiday home.
 We only let it out for a few weeks a year to give others the opportunity to enjoy when we cannot.
-There is no cleaning or laundry service available, however linen can be supplied at small extra charge.
+There is no cleaning or laundry service available.
+Being self-catering you are expected to take your own linen, however it can be supplied at small extra charge.
+Please ask.

 Highly recommend to families looking for a house full of character.

 Beautiful un-spoilt countryside, ideal for those interested in the flora and fauna